onesimoh2/ts-anomaly-detection-beyond-01/README.md

-# Anomaly Detection in Univariate Time Series Using Fourier Transform and Autoencoders in Python and PyTorch
+# Anomaly Detection for Univariate Time Series Using Fourier Transform and Autoencoders in Python and PyTorch

 ## ABSTRACT